ShipEngine/shipengine-json-schema/README.md

 ![JSON Schema Logo](https://shipengine.github.io/img/json-schema-logo.png) ShipEngine™ JSON Schemas
 ==============================================

-This repo contains [JSON Schemas](https://json-schema.org/) for the [ShipEngine API](https://shipengine.com).
+This repo contains the official [JSON Schemas](https://json-schema.org/) for the [ShipEngine API](https://shipengine.com).
 You can use these schemas with any of countless [JSON Schema tools](https://json-schema.org/implementations.html) to perform validation, generate models, etc.

 File Structure